Over 200 dangerous buildings around Mumbai still occupied

-BMC officials say despite being told in writing that their buildings were dilapidated and dangerous, residents of many societies are yet to move out.
+BMC officials say despite being told in writing that their buildings were dilapidated, residents are yet to move out.
 Shankarlok that collapsed in Vakola was one such building

 The Shankarlok building that collapsed on Friday was by no means the first highrise that has come crashing down in the recent past.